 The Food Fairness Illawarra network is a voluntary, not-for-profit alliance of community groups, individuals, agencies and government organisations, administered by Healthy Cities Illawarra, committed to good food for all.
 A Coordination Group oversees the direction of the alliance, and working parties work in specific areas such as policy development, land use planning, and on-the-ground initiatives like community gardens and community cooking classes.

 If you are thinking about keeping some chickens or ducks, visit the Shoalhaven Poultry website to find out about upcoming poultry auctions.
 The Shoalhaven Council has a fact sheet detailing the requirements for keeping poultry and fowl on residential premises that you should have a look at to ensure your family’s health as well as maintain good neighbourly relations.

-For more than 25 years, Landcare Australia has supported the Landcare movement’s role of protecting, restoring and sustaining the productivity and value of Australia’s natural environment.
+For more than 25 years, Landcare Australia has supported the Landcare movement’s role in protecting, restoring and sustaining the productivity and value of Australia’s natural environment.